JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

 end
 ```

-### Part B: Modeling using a single VertexModel
+### Part B: Modeling with a Single VertexModel

-For comparison, we now model the same system using a single vertex model for the capacitor, resistor and inductor.
+For comparison, we now model the same system using a single monolithic vertex that contains all three components (capacitor, resistor, and inductor) internally.
 ```@example injector
 @mtkmodel CRLModel begin
     @components begin